jadonscombs/jadonscombs/README.md

 ### Hi there 👋
-I'm Jadon, passionate about information technology and focused on all things cybersecurity.
+I'm Jadon, passionate about information technology, security, and software engineering.

 When I'm not working, I love taking on new challenges, continuous learning, and currently enjoy many aspects of cyber defense, forensics, and cyber analytical work.